michaelmackenzie/Multilepton_Analysis/tmva_training/README.md

 The script then adds variables to be trained using, or spectators to simply carry along, corresponding to these selections/boson identified.

-The fraction of events to train are either decided by the script, or are passed from the ZTauTauHistMaker pre-defined.
+The fraction of events to train are either decided by the script, or are passed from the CLFVHistMaker pre-defined.

 The structure of the MVAs can be edited by following to where they're initialized in the TMVA factory.